 Religious Faith & Student Life

 Pepperdine's Christian Legal Society Chapter is one of the most active chapters in the country, regularly sending the largest group of students to the annual CLS national conference.
-A weekly Bible Study is held on Wednesday evenings in the home of Vice Dean Tim Perrin.
-Law school faculty members generally speak at that study.
+A weekly Bible Study is held on Wednesday evenings in the home of Professor Gash where law school faculty members generally speak on matters of faith and law.

 The Global Justice Practicum is offered in the fall semester.
 The Practicum allows students to work with Global Partner Organizations under the supervision of a Pepperdine faculty member.
 Past projects have included: reports on comparative international adoption law, handbooks on legal writing and research for young lawyers in India, creation of continuing legal education course related to the human rights situation in Burma, and a property grabbing manual for churches in Rwanda.
 More information can be found in the course catalogue.